The Paternity Leave and Benefit Act 2016 commenced on 1 September 2016. It provides statutory paternity leave and benefit for relevant parents.

 A relevant parent is entitled to two continuous weeks' paid leave in respect of births from September 2016.
 Payment will be at the rate set by the Department of Social Protection, subject to a person having the appropriate PRSI contributions.
 This is the same as the current rate of maternity benefit.
 Similar to maternity leave, employers can top up paternity benefit if they want.

 Applicants for Paternity Leave:

-The leave is available to all fathers, including self-employed, same sex couples and those adopting.
+The leave is available to relevant parents, including self-employed, same sex couples and those adopting.
 The definition of relevant parent is set out in the legislation and "relevant parent" is defined as the father of the child, the spouse, civil partner or cohabitant of the mother.
-In most family circumstances it will be the father.
 The leave applies to only one person, except in the case of adoption, whereby a biological father may have already taken paternity leave.
 In such a case the legislation allows the subsequent adopting father to also take leave.
-If the baby dies or is stillborn, the entitlement to paternity leave continues and if one parent dies then the other parent inherits whatever paternity leave hasn’t been taken.
+In the case of stillbirth or a miscarriage, the entitlement to paternity leave continues.
+If one parent dies, then the other parent inherits whatever paternity leave hasn’t been taken.

 Relevant time for taking the leave:

 The leave can be taken at any time in the 26 weeks' following the birth of the child (or placement in the case of adoption).
 4 weeks' notice is required before the leave may be taken however there is provision for shorter notice.
 The legislation allows for the postponement of leave in certain circumstances, such as the sickness of a relevant parent and hospitalisation of the child.

 The legislation contains protections from penalisation for taking paternity leave and preservation of employment rights while on paternity leave.
 The legislation contains provisions such as the voidance of termination/notice of termination of a relevant parent while he/she is on paternity leave or the suspension of an employee while on leave.